skygunner/TeleDrive/README.md

 `0xcAA98CD5BA25AE1fA064813B41952d0716892381`

-Or you can donate any amount you want using [PayPal](https://www.paypal.me/RashadAnsari).

 Your donation will help cover the costs of maintaining and improving this project, as well as motivate me to continue working on it.

 Thank you for your support!